ARMAANSIDDIQUI/phishshieldai/README.md

 ---

-**PhishShield AI** - Protecting your digital life with advanced AI technology. 🛡️✨
+**TrustNet Cybercop** - Protecting your digital life with advanced AI technology. 🛡️✨